Think-and-Dev/Whistleblower/docs/wheels.md

 ## How to contribute?

 If you're interested in contributing or want more details on how to compile your Python wheels for RISC-V, refer to the instructions in the [Python riscv64 wheels builder](https://github.com/Think-and-Dev/riscv-python-wheels) repository.

-Explore the power and flexibility of the RISC-V architecture while enjoying the simplicity of efficiently installing Python libraries in your environment!